-DO NOW (5-7 minutes): In the past couple of chapters there are have been instances of minor characters influencing the plot of the story (the Cook, and Hovis the Threadmaster).
+DO NOW (5-7 minutes): In the past couple of chapters there are have been instances of minor characters influencing the plot of the story (Mr. Darby, the Dodos, other animals in the story).
 Pick one of these characters and explain how they influenced the story line.
-In the past, how have they been a source of conflict?
+In the past have they been a source of conflict, how?

 Direct Instruction (I DO):

-1. Character vs. Self – occurs when a character develops an internal struggle between his thoughts and ideas.
-This can be the result of the other conflicts mentioned.
+- Character vs. Self – occurs when a character develops an internal struggle between his thoughts and ideas.

 Guided Practice (WE DO):

-Independent Practice (YOU DO): Given the list of conflicts found in fiction, have students come up with 2 examples for each.
-One example based on books they have read in the past and the other from “The Tale of Despereaux”. (see attached file)
+Independent Practice (YOU DO): Given the list of conflicts found in fiction, have students come up with 1 example for each.
+One example based on books they have read in the past and the other from “The Secret Zoo.” (see attached file)